The Lord gives no answer to the idolaters. Ezekiel 14:1-11.

 Ezekiel is told in closing, that the remnant from the destroyed city would prove God’s case.
 The prophet would see in them the characteristics that demanded such judgement.

 Note, Noah, Daniel, and Job.
-Why these 3 are chosen it seems unclear.
+Why these 3 are chosen seems unclear.
 The three together vouch for their historicity, of which Daniel’s and Job’s have been doubted.